-If you do not include a keyword in the first 100 words, meta title, and description, you will not have a competitive edge.
-It’s an important, yet small, thing that it can make a huge difference.
+If you do not include a keyword in the first 100 words, meta title, and description, then you will not have a competitive edge.
+It’s an important, yet small, thing that can make a huge difference.

 Also, if you do not add images to your content, you will most likely rank worse than if you had.
 You should also include the keyword in the alt text.
 The alt text helps search engines understand what the images are all about which in turn helps your content become more relevant.

 You can read this article about some actionable SEO techniques.

 As you can see, there are many techniques to find keywords and phrases with commercial intent, and how to determine who are the competitors in your field or niche.

 While the “Buy Now” and the product keywords convert better, a balance of different topics is a better idea for most sites and blogs.
 It generally depends on the niche you are in and on your goals, but it is something that you should always keep in mind no matter what.

 You need commercial intent in your keywords to be sure that buyers and potential clients will visit your site, and not only the people who are just curious or are looking for information about your products or services.
 If you follow the steps in this article, you will find many opportunities to improve your keywords and how you use them.